The Independent

 Though Germany’s own problems in defence at least contributed to a mad-cap half.
 Alessia Russo, perhaps the only England player to turn up from kick-off, had already seen a goal ruled out and hit the post before Lauren Hemp’s cross struck Gwinn’s arm in the box.
 A penalty was harsh but Stanway’s finish was followed by another just two minutes later.
 Germany, who threatened to mirror England’s collapse, presented England with the chance to level when defender Sara Doorsoun’s woeful pass across goal found Ella Toone.
 One of England’s goalscorers in the Euro 2022 final could not produce another at Wembley.
 Toone shot wide.

 Wiegman had made one significant change, in starting Hampton ahead of England fan favourite and two-time Fifa Best goalkeeper Earps.
 Though this was a strange night for her as well.
-Hampton kept England in the game with a string of fine saves once Germany reestablished their superiority, including a superb stop to tip Dallmann’s long-range striker onto the crossbar just before half time, and another to deny Brand after a sensational run through England’s defence.
+Hampton kept England in the game with a string of fine saves once Germany reestablished their superiority, including a superb stop to tip Dallmann’s long-range strike onto the crossbar just before half time, and another to deny Brand after a sensational run through England’s defence.

-But Hampton also conceded four times and made the costly spill from a wide-free kick that led to Germany’s second penalty.
+But Hampton also conceded four times and made the costly spill from a wide free-kick that led to Germany’s second penalty.
 In her final action of the night, Russo was judged to have kicked Sophia Kleinherne’s foot in the melee that followed Hampton’s error.
 Sara Dabritz made it four, Hampton beaten from the spot for a second time.
 As if to sum up the chaotic nature of the game, England scored from a virtually identical situation when Ann-Katrin Berger spilled a free-kick and Bronze tapped it at the far post.
 It was, after all, a game of errors, on a rather ugly night for England.